Frequently Asked Questions - Guide to Retirement

 If you are retired prior to being Medicare eligible, you have remained in an “active employee” health plan.
 At the time you (or a covered dependent) become Medicare eligible, you will need to contact your local Social Security office to enroll in Medicare Parts A & B. This process should be done 2-3 months prior to turning age 65.
 You need to enroll in Medicare Parts A and B in order to participate in the Medicare-eligible health plan through the University.
 Please see socialsecurity.gov for details about Medicare and secure.ssa.gov for information about contacting your local Social Security office.

-In addition, you will receive a Freedom Blue Medicare plan packet from Highmark approximately 60 days prior to turning age 65.
-You will need to complete the application in the packet and return it to the Employee Benefits office in the enclosed self-addressed stamped envelope.
+In addition, you will receive a Freedom Blue and an age-in letter from Penn State in addition to receiving a Freedom Blue Medicare plan packet from Highmark approximately 60 days prior to turning age 65.
 Please be sure to include a copy of your Medicare card with the Freedom Blue application.

 Note: You must be enrolled in Medicare Parts A and B to be eligible for Medicare medical coverage through the University.
 Prescription drug coverage is included in the Freedom Blue PPO.
 You do not need to elect separate Medicare Part D drug coverage; the Medicare medical coverage through Penn State includes a comprehensive Part D prescription plan.
 If you enroll in a separate Part D drug plan, you will invalidate your Penn State coverage.